Dream On (Amy Macdonald song)

-"Dream On" is a song by Scottish recording artist Amy Macdonald.
-The song was released as a digital download on 6 January 2017 through Mercury Records as the lead single from her fourth studio album Under Stars (2017).
-The song peaked at number 28 on the Scottish Singles Chart, and was a commercial success in some continental European markets, notably Belgium and Switzerland.
+"Dream On" is a song by Scottish recording artist Amy Macdonald, released as a digital download on 6 January 2017 through Mercury Records as the lead single from her fourth studio album, Under Stars (2017).
+Written by Macdonald, Ben Parker and James Sims, it was produced by Mike Rowe and Andy Brittain, and peaked at number 28 on the Scottish Singles Chart.
+Additionally, it achieved moderate commercial success across Europe, notably Belgium and Switzerland.

 Background

 Macdonald began writing songs for her fourth studio album in early 2014, two years after the release of Life in a Beautiful Light.
 In May 2014, she performed four new songs live.
 She also sang "Leap of Faith" during the Scottish independence referendum in September 2014.
 In March 2015, Macdonald announced via Twitter she was finishing the songwriting of the album, but had not yet started recording.
 On 28 October 2015, she announced via Twitter she started the recording sessions for the album.

 When released, Macdonald claimed that she was unaware what the song "would lead to", paying tribute to its considerable success in European music markets, as well as its inclusion in the Disney movie Patrick, a 2018 film which follows a young woman named Sarah as her whole life changed when her grandmother bequeaths her prized possession, a spoilt Pug named Patrick.
 Macdonald later provided recordings for the entire Patrick soundtrack.
 After signing the initial contract with Virgin EMI, Macdonald's manager Chris Kiely, claimed that both he and Macdonald began "quite the journey".
 In an interview with Music Weekly, he said "we came up with the idea of Amy providing the whole soundtrack.
 Director Mandie Fletcher was a big fan of Amy’s, the film carried a message of female empowerment that suited Amy and she’s a dog lover, so it all made sense".

 The song was "met with immediate approval" by film producers, claiming "Amy and I were really happy with how it all came together.
 The meeting of minds from the worlds of film and music was a perfect combination".